 The holidays are over and the new year brings a new semester.
-For many students, that means a new round of bills and expenses, which makes now a good time to evaluate your finances and make sure your budget is in the right place.
+For many students, that means a new round of bills and education expenses.
+That means it’s a perfect time to evaluate your finances and make sure your budget is in the right place.

-If you attended college in the fall, you may have relied on financial aid to help cover your educational costs.
-With a new semester about to begin, you may want to consider your options to help pay for your college-related expenses.
-Many students still owe a balance from fall semester expenses, or just realized additional funding may be needed to help pay for the upcoming semester.
+If you attended college in the fall, you may have relied on financial aid to help cover your education expenses.
+With a new semester about to begin, you may want to reconsider your options.
+Many students still owe a balance from fall semester.
+Meanwhile, others just realized they may need additional funding to help pay for the upcoming semester.
 Use this time to take stock of your financial resources and make a plan to ensure everything is covered.

 For more tips and resources on planning and paying for college, visit U-fi.com.
-Remember, now is the time to make sure you have everything in order not only for the current semester, but also for the next school year.
+Remember, now is the time to make sure you have everything in order for the current semester and for the next school year.